 709 East Sul Ross Avenue

-This historic grey stucco house was originally the home of newlyweds George W. and Maude Hancock Baines, who were married on December 31, 1908.
-It is purported to have been a wedding gift to the young couple from the bride’s father, W. B. Hancock.
-It was one of the earliest homes in town to have central heating, a coal burning furnace in the basement, and indoor plumbing.
-The huge elm trees on the property were also a part of the wedding gift.
-The fully grown trees were shipped in by rail and planted in 1909.
+This historic grey stucco craftsman was originally the home of newlyweds George W. and Maude Hancock Baines, who were married on December 31, 1908.
+A wedding gift to the young couple from the bride’s father, W. B. Hancock, it was one of the earliest homes in town to have central heating, a coal-burning furnace in the basement, and indoor plumbing.
+The elm trees on the property were also a part of the wedding gift.
+The fully-grown trees were shipped in by rail and planted in 1909.
 The hardwood floors, windows, and much of the cabinetry are original.

 George Baines, III, was the grandson and son of Baptist ministers.
-His father is credited with preaching the first sermon in Murphyville (Alpine) in 1883 and later served as minister of the Alpine church from 1904-1907.
-George, III, received most of his early education in Cleburne, but completed high school in Alpine.
-He then attended Baylor and a business college and returned to Alpine in 1905 where he gained employment as a bookkeeper at the newly organized First National Bank.
+His father, credited with preaching the first sermon in Murphyville (Alpine) in 1883 and later served as minister of the Alpine church from 1904-1907.
+George III received most of his early education in Cleburne but completed high school in Alpine.
+He then attended Baylor and a business college and returned to Alpine in 1905, where he gained employment as a bookkeeper at the newly organized First National Bank.
 He was elected to Alpine’s first City Commission in 1917 and was mayor for two terms.
-He took an active role in all civic affairs and was instrumental in the establishment of both Sul Ross State College and Big Bend National Park.
-Baines Park on E. Gallego was so named in his honor.
+He took an active role in all civic affairs and was instrumental in establishing both Sul Ross State College and Big Bend National Park.
+Baines Park on E. Gallego is named in his honor.
 Mr. Baines died in 1957.

 The Baines were parents of three daughters—Dorothy, who died in infancy; Helen, who died in her mid 20’s following a tonsillectomy; and Elizabeth, who married and moved to California with her young family and became a teacher and administrator in the Los Angeles public schools.
 The contributions made by the Baines/Hancock families to the Alpine area are incalculable.